 The following, combined with an addendum syllabus which may be provided for each specific ensemble, constitutes the official syllabus for all major ensembles.
 Students must register for 0 or 1 unit for any ensemble in which they participate.
+Only the appropriate ensemble conductor can make exceptions.
 Grading will be numeric.